Michigan Territory: Early government

 Virginia surrendered its claim to lands north and west of the Ohio River effective March 1, 1784.
-Coincidentally (or not), this was the same day that the findings of a Congressional committee on the western lands, chaired by Thomas Jefferson since the previous October, were reported.
+On the same day the findings were reported of a congressional committee on the western lands which had been chaired by Thomas Jefferson since the previous October.
 Jefferson's recommendations became the basis for the Land Ordinance of 1784, which established that new states equal in all respects to the founding thirteen would be erected in the territory, that they would forever be a part of the United States, and that their governments would be republican in form.
-The Land Ordinance of 1785 would go further by establishing a procedure for land sales in the new territory.
-However, the Ohio River remained an effective boundary between the United States and the Northwest tribes for a few more years.
+The Land Ordinance of 1785 established a procedure for land sales in the territory.
+However, the Ohio River remained an effective boundary between the United States and the northwest tribes for a few more years.

-The other states with claims in the Northwest eventually followed Virginia's example, and in 1787, the Congress of the Confederation enacted the Northwest Ordinance, which created the Northwest Territory.
+The other states with claims in the northwest eventually followed Virginia's example, and in 1787 the Congress of the Confederation enacted the Northwest Ordinance which created the Northwest Territory.
 The first settlement under the Northwest Ordinance was at Marietta (Ohio) in 1788.

-The region that became Michigan was initially unorganized territory and essentially remained under British control; that did not stop Arthur St. Clair, the first Governor of the Northwest Territory, from establishing a structure of government for the area, if only on paper.
-Knox County was established on June 20, 1790 with boundaries that included the western half of the Lower Peninsula of Michigan and roughly the middle third of the Upper Peninsula of Michigan.
+The region that became Michigan was initially unorganized territory and essentially remained under British control; that did not stop Arthur St. Clair, the first governor of the Northwest Territory, from establishing a structure of government for the area, if only on paper.
+Knox County was established on June 20, 1790, with boundaries that included the western half of the Lower Peninsula of Michigan and roughly the middle third of the Upper Peninsula of Michigan.
 In 1792, the boundaries of Hamilton County were expanded to include the eastern portions of Michigan not included in Knox County.

 American claims to Michigan were frustrated by Britain's refusal to evacuate the forts at Detroit, Mackinac and elsewhere.
-Britain's tacit support for the Northwest tribes during the Northwest Indian War was dependent on Detroit remaining out of American hands.
-But the position of the British and their allies in the Northwest deteriorated after the signing of Jay's Treaty and the Battle of Fallen Timbers in 1794, and after negotiations, the British evacuated Detroit on July 11, 1796.
+Britain's tacit support for the northwest tribes during the Northwest Indian War was dependent on Detroit remaining out of American hands.
+But the position of the British and their allies in the northwest deteriorated after the signing of Jay's Treaty and the Battle of Fallen Timbers in 1794, and after negotiations the British evacuated Detroit on July 11, 1796.
 The United States had finally established a presence in Michigan.
-Fort Mackinac was turned over soon after but Drummond Island remained as part of Canada until 1828.
+Fort Mackinac was turned over soon after, but Drummond Island remained as part of Canada until 1828.